teragrid/dgrid/docs/specification/corruption.rst

 Important step
 --------------

-Make sure you have a backup of the Tendermint data directory.
+Make sure you have a backup of the teragrid data directory.

 Possible causes
 ---------------